ravkishu/security-rules-stash/MITRE/consolidated_rules.md

 Accuknox data-protection policies can audit/track sensitive data in the k8s env.

 ## [./Collection/Archive Collected Data/Archive via Utility/README.md](./Collection/Archive%20Collected%20Data/Archive%20via%20Utility/README.md)
-1. Check if any of the following external utilities are been used to compress file or data `bzip2, tar, zip`
+1. Check if any of the following external utilities are been used to compress file or data `bzip2, tar, zip, json.gz`

-1. Enforce copy-protection for executables `bzip2, tar, zip`.
+1. Enforce copy-protection for executables `bzip2, tar, zip, json.gz`.
 If anyone attempts to copy these files to a different name then block the copy attempt.

 ## [./Collection/Archive Collected Data/Archive via Library/README.md](./Collection/Archive%20Collected%20Data/Archive%20via%20Library/README.md)
 Audit if the invoked process which is not part of standard bins (bzip2, zip,